 Do Gray and Espresso Go Together?

 Regarding the color wheel, gray goes well with espresso, but certain shades look better.
 The neutral gray color goes well with the dominant espresso hues.
-All you need is an espresso table lamp like this one.
-They are perfect for the living room and bedrooms.

 The combination of a dark brown and a cool white or grey undertone always results in a dark brown.